sivashankarreddybeeram/Capestone-Project/README.md

 | `document.pdf` | PDF Document | Final reports & documentation |
 | `chrome.deb` | Installation Package | Application installer |

+### Usage/Replication Instructions

+To reproduce these benchmarks and recovery steps:

+* Prepare a USB flash drive; format using NTFS and EXT4 as shown in the methodology.
+* Use provided Linux commands to benchmark read/write speeds.
+* Delete the test files, then perform recovery with Autopsy.
+* Compare your timing and results with the tables and charts provided here.

 ### **Methodology Snippets**

 | File System | Action | Command |